openframe-org/criteria-set-protocol/schemas/README.md

 ```

 ### result (optional)
-The result definition is an optional JSON Schema definition for any result that may be returned by the Template when validated data is passed to the task tree.
+The result definition is an optional JSON Schema definition for any result that may be returned by the tree when validated data is provided.
 An example of this is the DGNB 2023 template - a final score is calculated based on the value of all the task items.
 In this case, the result definition
 would be: